+An artificial greenhouse effect can cause broad disruption of economies and fundamentally change the lives of every person on this planet.
 It’s only natural to think that there are no benefits to climate change, but when you think of the history of the world, you’ll quickly realize there are benefits.

 After all, we wouldn’t even exist if it weren’t for natural climate change.
 Climate change drove evolution and lead to all the wonderful animals and plants that exist today.
 From ice ages caused by incredible forests, to the warming period that allowed humans to explore Europe and beyond, if it weren’t for the constant change in weather and overall warmth of the planet, things would be very different today.